 Open sores that form on the lining of the stomach, small intestine, or oesophagus are known as peptic ulcers.
-Peptic ulcers, which are much more common than most people realise, are caused by an imbalance between the stomach’s defences and digesting acids.
+Peptic ulcers, which are much more common than most people realize, are caused by an imbalance between the stomach’s defenses and digesting acids.
 By being aware of the symptoms, risk factors, and available treatments, one can avoid complications and encourage healing.

 What is a Peptic Ulcer?